 The Antique Automobile Club of America Eastern Division National Fall Meet in Hershey is the largest flea market and show in the world.
 Four days of events include:

 - CAR CORRAL: Wednesday, Thursday, Friday and Saturday.
 Antique Automobile Clube of America recognized vehicles, 25 years and older.
-Sellers must be 2014 members of AACA.
+Sellers must be current members of Antique Automobile Club of America.

 For additional information contact: